IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 ## IBM Concert Build manifest generation

-This `PackageBuildOutputs.groovy` script is able to generate an IBM Concert SBOM file based on the information contained in the DBB Build Report and the published package information.
-The output is a yaml file that adheres to IBM Concert build configuration yaml format.
-The generation of the CycloneDX SBOM is a pre-requisite as the IBM Concert file will redirect to CycloneDX for detailed information about the build outputs.
+This `PackageBuildOutputs.groovy` script is able to generate an IBM Concert Build manifest based on the information contained in the DBB Build Report and the published package information.
+The output is a YAML file that adheres to IBM Concert Build specification YAML format.
+The generation of the CycloneDX SBOM is a pre-requisite as the IBM Concert Build manifest will reference the CycloneDX SBOM file for detailed information about the build outputs.

 To enable the generation of the IBM Concert manifest/config file, the `-ic/--generateConcertBuildManifest` flag must be passed.